ameliajimenez/ameliajimenez.github.io/_pages/about.md

        <col span="1" style="width: 12%;">
        <col span="1" style="width: 88%;">
 </colgroup>
-<tr><td> June 2020: </td> <td> Our work entitled <a href="https://arxiv.org/abs/1902.01338"> "Precise Proximal Femur Fracture Classification for Interactive Training and Surgical Planning" </a> has been accepted for oral presentation at <a href="http://www.ipcai.org/"> IPCAI 2020 </a> and journal publication in IJCARS.
+<tr><td> June 2020: </td> <td> Our work entitled <a href="https://arxiv.org/abs/1902.01338"> "Precise Proximal Femur Fracture Classification for Interactive Training and Surgical Planning" </a> has been accepted for oral presentation at <a href="http://www.ipcai.org/"> IPCAI 2020 </a> and journal publication in <a href="https://www.springer.com/journal/11548"> IJCARS.
 </td></tr>
 <tr><td> June 2020: </td> <td> Our work entitled "Hierarchical Deep Curriculum Learning for the Classification of Proximal Femur Fractures" has been accepted for oral presentation at <a href="https://www.cars-int.org/fileadmin/templates/downkoad/CARS2020_Preliminary_Program-28022020.pdf"> CARS 2020 </a>
 </td></tr>